 - 4. The Eligibility Assessors have examined the Complaint to determine whether it satisfies the applicable eligibility criteria of the PCM RPs.
-They have also taken account of the responses to the Complaints received from Bank Management5 and from the Project Client6 as well as various Project documents, materials and correspondence provided by the Relevant Parties.
-In addition, on 16 April 2015, the Eligibility Assessors held in-person meetings with EBRD's Environment and Sustainability Department (ESD), and meetings with the Complainant via video conference. - 5.
-Further, the PCM Expert undertook a site visit to Kazakhstan from 8-12 June 2015 where she held separate, in-person meetings with the Complainant, the project-affected communities referenced in the Complaint, the Client and members of the Project Team.
-In addition, she met with the Bank's monitoring consultant.
+They have also taken account of the responses to the Complaint received from Bank Management5 and from the Project Client6, as well as various Project documents, materials and correspondence provided by the Relevant Parties.
+In addition, on 16 April 2015, the Eligibility Assessors held in-person meetings with EBRD's Environment and Sustainability Department (ESD), and meetings with the NGO Complainant via video conference. - 5.
+Further, the PCM Expert undertook a site visit to Kazakhstan from 8-12 June 2015 where she held separate meetings with the NGO Complainant, residents of project-impacted communities (including residents of five villages referenced in the Complaint), the Client and members of the Project Team.
+In addition, she met with the Bank's monitoring consultant. - 6.
+In discussions with the PCM Expert during the site visit, the NGO Complainant reiterated his belief in the need for a Compliance Review, and both he and the members of project-impacted communities asserted the need for a dialogue forum among the village residents and Project Client.
+In follow up to the PCM Expert's site visit, on 10, 11 and 12 June 2015 a number of residents from four villages (with whom the PCM Expert had met) submitted written communications to the PCM Expert indicating their support for a PSI.